tinuzz/wp-plugin-trackserver/readme.txt

 == Changelog ==

-= UNRELEASED =
+= v4.0 =
+Release date: unknown

+This is another big update.
+Read more about it here: http://www.grendelman.net/wp/trackserver-v4-0-released/.

 Added:
 * A track editor in the WP admin, based on Leaflet.Editable.
+It allows you to move track points and split tracks.
+* Bulk action for viewing multiple tracks at once in the admin.
+Editing them also works.
+* Geofencing support, allowing you to hide or drop location updates within certain areas.
 * A proxy for external KML and GPX tracks, to work around CORS restrictions.
 * 'maxage' shortcode parameter to impose time-based limit on live tracks.
 * OwnTracks HTTP support, locations request handling only for now.
 * Bulk action for downloading tracks as GPX.
-* Bulk action for viewing multiple tracks at once in the admin.
-Editing them also works.
+* A {distance} tag for infobar template, for total track distance in meters.
+* Information about live tracking URLs and howto's for mobile apps on the user's Trackserver profile.
+* Information on how to use live tracking in OsmAnd.
+* Lithuanian translation, thanks to Dainius Kaupaitis.
+* PHP coding style checks and automated testing with TravisCI.

 Changed:
 * Make the 'infobar' shortcode attribute accept a string, to override the template set in the user profile.